Written by Martin Hodgson

 If you need any more proof that the custom bike scene has been turned on it’s head in the last 10 years, look no further than this beautiful Honda CB400 from a small builder in Poland.
 No doubt in the past an Eastern European builder who looked past the Harley billet scene in search of something much more light, quick and mean would have had about as much luck turning a buck as a Polish Kaszanka stand in downtown New York.
 But now we’re seeing builders from all over not only making bikes like these, but thriving.
-And here’s a perfect case in point – Adam Jasiński and his Jasin Motorcycles shop with their latest build.
+And here’s a perfect case in point – Tom and his T.JASIN Motorcycles shop with their latest build.

 READ MORE ►

 I’m here to tell you something that I now know beyond a shadow of a doubt.
-ATJ Project’s main man, Adam Jasiński, is one persistent, determined son-of-a-bitch.
+T.JASIN Motorcycles’ main man, Tom Jasiński, is one persistent, determined son-of-a-bitch.
 Looking back through the records, he first contacted us in early September of 2012 with photos of a bike he’d just finished.
 We liked it and asked if he could get us some decent photos of.
 He said yes, and then spent the next five months battling with cameras, lights, SD cards and our tachyon-sized attention spans trying desperately to impress us.
 I swear at one point I actually forgot who he was and introduced myself to him a second time.
 But he soldiered on and on and on until finally, when the moon was aligned in the third house of Sagittarius and an albino dog in China barked three times, he managed to wow us with the photos you see before you.
-Adam, I’m here to say thanks.
+Tom, I’m here to say thanks.
 Thanks for persisting.
 And thanks for putting up with our fussiness.
 If you’re in Poland and looking for a custom bike, I can guarantee you this is the guy that will go the extra mile.
 Or month, as the case may be…